- Acura Headlight Assemblies

 - Yellowing or Faded Lenses - Over time, plastic lenses tend to glaze over and lose their clarity.
 This significantly cuts down the amount of light that can shine through them.
-You just don't realize how much light you are missing until the new set of headlamps is in place.
+You just don't realize how much light you are missing until the new set of headlamps are in place.

-- - Moisture - Sometimes old headlights, corner lamps, and signal lights will allow water inside and this moisture is extremely difficult to remove.
+- Moisture - Sometimes water gets inside old headlights, corner lamps, and signal lights, and this moisture can be extremely difficult to remove.
 Moisture can shorten the life span of bulbs and make your lights look like fish bowls.